Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Game-theoretical Framework for Network Design Problem

 For each travel request, two route options are available: a \gls{acr:pt}-prioritized route and a route based on alternative transportation modes (referred to as the \emph{alternative} route hereafter).
-The former prioritizes the use of \gls{acr:pt} services, with alternative modes being used only when \gls{acr:pt} is not available.
+The \gls{acr:pt}-prioritized route prioritizes the use of \gls{acr:pt} services, with alternative modes being used only when \gls{acr:pt} is not available.
 In contrast, the alternative route relies exclusively on other transportation modes.
-The edge sets for such routes are denoted as $\edges^P_m$ and $\edges^A_m$, respectively.
-Travelers choose between these options by evaluating the utilities of both routes ($u^P_m$ and $u^A_m$), which are determined by the service price and the monetary value of time:

-where $x_e$ is the availability of \gls{acr:pt} service on edge $e$, $\gamma_\mathrm{vot}$ is the value of time, $\gamma_\mathrm{A}$ and $\gamma_\mathrm{R}$ are the distance-based price for using alternative modes and \gls{acr:pt} service, respectively, $l_e$ is the travel distance on edge $e$, and $v_A$ and $v_R$ are the average speed of using alternative modes and the speed of \gls{acr:pt}, and $\mathds{1}_{\edges^a_e}$ denotes whether the edge $a$ is the alternative-mode edge that travelers use as substitutes for edge $e$ in the absence of \gls{acr:pt} services.
-For the request $r_m$, a proportion $p_m \in [0, 1]$ of trips will choose the \gls{acr:pt}-prioritized route, which is determined by:
+For the request $r_m$, we assume that a proportion $p_m \in [0, 1]$ of trips will choose the \gls{acr:pt}-prioritized route, which is determined by: